the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 # leanpub-end-insert
 ~~~~~~~

-Basically we will use RTL's `render` function in every test to render a React component.
-In this case, we render the Item component as element and pass it an `item` object -- one of our earlier defined stories -- as props.
+We'll use RTL's `render` function in each test to render a React component.
+In this case, we render the Item component as an element and pass it an `item` object -- one of our previously defined stories -- as props.
 After rendering it, we can use the `debug` function from RTL's `screen` object:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~